brockhager/swarmchat/web-client-examples/react/README.md

 - You can style the container any way your app needs; it's intentionally minimal.
 - Use the emitted events (`dendrite-stdout`, `dendrite-stderr`) to show node status and errors to the user.

+Local persistence & diagnostics export:

+- `LogViewer.tsx` persists captured logs to localStorage at the key `swarmchat:dendrite_logs` so they can be exported even after navigation.
+- `NodeControl.tsx` exposes an "Export logs" button that reads these saved logs and writes them to a file using Tauri's `dialog.save` + `fs.writeFile`.
+When not running inside Tauri the button falls back to a browser download.

 Controls & Status:
 - There's also a companion `NodeControl.tsx` file in this folder which provides a compact status indicator and Start/Stop buttons using the `start_dendrite`, `stop_dendrite`, and `status_dendrite` commands implemented in `src-tauri/src/main.rs`.